Health Benefits of Saffron Milk

 Saffron milk shouldn’t just be limited to newlyweds and expecting mothers, though!

 It's incredibly delicious and the claimed health benefits of this seductively golden spice extend far beyond the bedroom and fetal development.
-The power of the crocus is said to be quite potent with a slew of healing properties tied to those tiny red stigmas.

 Claims of the health benefits of saffron milk are numerous.
 Some of them are tied to the herb’s ability to: